-669.03 Pre-construction Submittals.
-Prior to beginning this work, or working in areas with regulated substances, the Contractor shall submit a Regulated Substance Pre-Construction Plan (RSPCP) to the Engineer for review and approval using form BDE 2730.
+669.03 Pre-Construction Submittals and Qualifications.
+Prior to beginning this work, or working in areas with regulated substances, the Contractor shall submit a "Regulated Substances Pre-Construction Plan (RSPCP)" to the Engineer for review and approval using form BDE 2730.
 The form shall be signed by an Illinois licensed Professional Engineer or Professional Geologist.

-As part of the RSPCP, the qualifications of Contractor(s) or firm(s) performing the following work shall be listed.
+As part of the RSPCP, the Contractor(s) or firm(s) performing the work shall meet the following qualifications.

-(a) On-Site Monitoring.
-Qualification for on-site monitoring of regulated substance work and on-site monitoring of UST removal requires either pre-qualification in Hazardous Waste by the Department or demonstration of acceptable project experience in remediation and special waste operations for contaminated sites in accordance with applicable Federal, State, or local regulatory requirements.
+(a) Regulated Substances Monitoring.
+Qualification for environmental observation and field screening of regulated substances work and environmental observation of UST removal shall require either pre-qualification in Hazardous Waste by the Department or demonstration of acceptable project experience in remediation and operations for contaminated sites in accordance with applicable Federal, State, or local regulatory requirements using BDE 2730.

-Qualification for each individual performing on-site monitoring requires a minimum of oneyear of experience in similar activities as those required for the project.
+Qualification for each individual performing regulated substances monitoring shall require a minimum of one-year of experience in similar activities as those required for the project.

-(b) Underground Storage Tank.
-Qualification for underground storage tank (UST) work requires licensing and certification with the Office of the State Fire Marshall (OSFM) and possession of all permits required to perform the work.
+(b) Underground Storage Tank Removal.
+Qualification for underground storage tank (UST) removal work shall require licensing and certification with the Office of the State Fire Marshall (OSFM) and possession of all permits required to perform the work.
 A copy of the permit shall be provided to the Engineer prior to tank removal.